 “When He had stopped speaking, He said to Simon, “Launch out into the deep and let down your nets for a catch.”
 Luke 5:4 NKJV

 Simon sat beside his fishing boat on the shore of the Lake of Gennesaret, the sun glinting off its calm waters.
 It had been calm the night before; the conditions had seemed perfect for a large catch.
-Yet, as the sun came up, they relented, pulled in their nets and headed back to shore with nothing to show for the night’s labor.
+Yet, as the sun came up, the fishermen relented, pulled in their nets and headed back to shore with nothing to show for the night’s labor.
 Nothing but fatigue.
 Nothing but more cuts and scrapes on already rough, calloused hands.
 Nothing but frustration.
 They’d needed a large catch.
 But fish are elusive creatures at times.
 Such is our profession, Simon thought, trying to mask his disappointment.

 As he meticulously inspected his nets for tears, he noticed a throng approaching the shore.
-They were pressing into a man – a rabbi –and listening intently to His every word.
+They were pressing into a man—a rabbi—and listening intently to His every word.
 The Man drew closer, glanced at Simon, and stepped into his boat.
 “Will you launch out just a bit?”
 Jesus asked.
-Simon rowed out as he'd been asked.
+Simon rowed out as he’d been asked.
 Jesus sat and began to teach the crowd.
 When He had finished His discourse, He turned attention back to Simon.

 “Launch out into the deep and let down your nets for a catch,” He enjoined.

 I can only imagine what Simon Peter was thinking.
-After all, fishing was his livelihood, his area of expertise, and he knew his profession well — the fish, their habits, the waters.
+After all, fishing was his livelihood, his area of expertise, and he knew his profession well—the fish, their habits, the waters.
 He knew the optimal time for a haul is at night.
-That's when the fish came to the surface to feed.
-And based on what he knew to be true, he knew that if they hadn’t caught anything at night, catching anything now—especially in the deep — would be nothing short of a miracle.
+That’s when the fish came to the surface to feed.
+And based on what he knew to be true, he knew that if they hadn’t caught anything at night, catching anything now—especially in the deep—would be nothing short of a miracle.

 Maybe there was something in Jesus’ gaze.
 Maybe it was the authority with which Jesus spoke that moved Simon to act, conflicted as he must have been with what he knew about fish and fishing and what Jesus was commanding him to do in the moment.
 Maybe part of Simon thought, What does this Man know about fishing?
 OK.
 I’ll launch out.
 I’ll just do what He asked to prove a point.
 I’d like to believe a greater part of him wanted to simply respond because he recognized something in Jesus that said He could produce what He had promised.